nikkosgordon94/nikkosgordon94/README.md

 ## Hi there 👋
 I’m currently working on learning about Data Analytics & Cybersecurity.
-I'm looking for help with sources for step-by-step learning guides for coding in Python and R. By the way, try switching my profile from light mode to dark mode, you'll inderstand me better.
+I'm looking for help with sources for step-by-step learning guides for coding in Python and R.
+By the way, try switching my profile from light mode to dark mode, you'll understand me better.

 <!--
 **nikkosgordon94/nikkosgordon94** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.